swhsiang/comfyui-tutorial-agent/docs/tutor-agent-tech-design-doc.md

 4. **YouTube Integration**: The backend will integrate with YouTube's API to fetch video links and timestamps.
 Additionally, YouTube videos will be downloaded, and their transcripts (with timestamps) and screenshots will be extracted and stored in a vector database.
 5. **Vector Database**: A vector database will be used to store and retrieve information extracted from YouTube videos and other data sources.
 This database will be queried to provide relevant information to users.
 6. **Interactions Between Frontend and Backend**: The frontend and backend of the Comfy UI Tutorial Agent communicate using WebSocket.
 This allows for real-time, bidirectional communication between the user interface and the server.
 When a user types a question into the chatbot interface, the query is sent to the backend via WebSocket.
 The backend processes the query, retrieves the relevant information, and sends the response back to the frontend through the same WebSocket connection.
 This ensures that users receive quick and seamless responses to their queries.

+### Components and Protocols

+To implement a chatbot using WebSocket, the following components and protocols are needed:

+1. **WebSocket Server**: The backend must include a WebSocket server to handle incoming connections from the frontend.
+This server will manage the communication between the client and the backend services.
+2. **WebSocket Client**: The frontend must include a WebSocket client to establish a connection with the backend server.
+This client will send user queries and receive responses in real-time.
+3. **Message Protocol**: Define a message protocol for communication between the client and server.
+This protocol should specify the format of the messages, including the query, response, and any metadata.
+4. **LLM Service Integration**: Integrate the LLM service (e.g., Google Gemini) with the backend to process user queries and recognize intents.
+5. **Vector Database Integration**: Integrate the vector database (e.g., Pinecone) with the backend to store and retrieve information relevant to user queries.
+6. **Error Handling**: Implement robust error handling mechanisms to manage connection issues, message parsing errors, and other potential problems.

 ```mermaid
 flowchart TD